A comprehensive guide to help you buy original art online in 2020. Find out our top picks & the most popular websites for buying art…

 Saatchi Art has a really good blog of curated art, interviews & guides called Canvas.
 It’s an excellent way of discovering art you can buy directly without hunting elsewhere.

-If you like street art then Posters & Prints is a blog started just a few days before The Jealous Curator and has served up over six years of limited edition poster and print releases.
+Street art lovers should then Posters & Prints is a blog started just a few days before The Jealous Curator and has served up over six years of limited edition poster and print releases.

 Contemporary Art Daily is excellent for showcasing art each day from current exhibitions around the globe (to buy anything you’ll need to do the detective work yourself).